Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture Two—The Mongol Conquests.md

 		- Committing atrocities to resistant cities, leaving survivors to tell the tale
 			- *Aura Farming?*

 Climate Change and Patterns of Nomadic Behavior Prior to 1200
 - David Ringrose’s on effects of climate change (Expansion and Global Interactions)
 	- Significant warming trend from 800-1200 C.E.
 		- Demographic effects on a global scale
+			- Due to warmer climate = more agricultural spots = more farmers
 		- “Buffer zone” between nomads and farmers shrank significantly as a result
+			- Resulted in more tensions between the cultures
 - Nomad Incursions from 11th to 12th century
 	- As such, by early 1200s, Genghis Khan perhaps simply integrating what other nomad regimes had already set up?
 ## II) “The Accidental Empire”